basho-labs/riak-test-docker/README.md

     .build();
 ```

-**Note:** the usage of cluster builder is strongly recommended in most cases, because the constructor-based approach could decrease code redability and quality.
+**Note:** Using the cluster builder is strongly recommended in most cases.
+The constructor-based approach can decrease code redability and quality.

 #### System properties

-The following system properties may be used to override global cluster configuration:
+The following system properties may be used to override the global cluster configuration:

 Property | Description
 ---------|------------